 You’ll see your high school and college friends settled in their careers and starting families while you’re still pulling a 24-hour shift at the hospital training.
 You won’t see real doctor salary until about 8 years after medical school.
 Your first paycheck will suck, once Sallie Mae takes her cut.
 The fear of missing out isn’t just fear but a reality.
 You’ll miss out on Birthdays, weddings, and sadly, funerals.
 You may have people who you wished you could’ve spent more time with before they passed and you’ll never get that chance again.
 Personally, I wish I could’ve spent more time with my grandmother before she passed.
 I didn’t have much time to process death, grief, and life because exam schedules and deadlines are unforgiving.
 There will be memories, you’ll never make and time you’ll never get back.
 Some days may blend into others but it’s up to you to make everyday count.

 While these 7 truths are evident, you will live to tell the story.
 You will soon be living your dream of being the most highly revered and respected professional in the world.
+If you are interested in hearing never before seen or heard personal stories, join the premium membership portion of my blog to be a part of the Madame Winnell family!

 Hang in there my fellow Medical folks, we got this!